-Some municipalities in Greece seem to have Both municipalities are considering plans grasped this opportunity and are getting ready for creating energy communities which will be providing free electricity directly to local to invest on the sun, in order to improve their financial situation and also offer substantial vulnerable households.
-The municipality of Fyli is already moving towards this direction too; help for the local communities.
-Greenpeace has already worked with the municipalities of they are in the early stages of formatting energy Thessaloniki and Larissa, launching two of the communities which will have PV parks of 6MW first pilot projects of virtual net-metering on a local total power.
-The aim is to gradually start catering for the energy needs of 3,000 vulnerable authority, which are connected with implementing households in the municipality, with free 2 kW social policy on a local level.
-PV energy per family.
+Some municipalities in Greece seem to have grasped this opportunity and are getting ready to invest on the sun, in order to improve their financial situation and also offer substantial help for the local communities.
+Greenpeace has already worked with the municipalities of Thessaloniki and Larissa, launching two of the first pilot projects of virtual net-metering on a local authority, which are connected with implementing social policy on a local level.